- Where can the Weber Smokey Mountain Cooker Smoker be purchased?

 It’s common for the lid to stick after cooking.
 A mixture of grease and smoke collects on the lip of the middle cooking section where the lid rests.
 As the WSM cools down after a cooking session, this mixture solidifies and causes the lid to stick.
 In my experience, sticking is more likely to occur after cooking fatty cuts like brisket or pork butt than after cooking lean cuts like poultry.

-To un-stick the lid, apply white vinegar or Simple Green spray cleaner or hot soap and water to loosen the gunk, then rinse and dry.
+To un-stick the lid, bang the edge of the lid with the side of your fist, above where it meets the middle cooking section.
+For stubborn lids, apply white vinegar or Simple Green spray cleaner or hot soap and water to loosen the gunk, then rinse and dry.
 Do not bang the lid with a hammer or rubber mallet or use a screwdriver to attempt to separate the parts as you can easily damage the porcelain finish.

 To prevent this sticking from happening again, wipe off the edge of the lid and the lip of the cooking section with a paper towel at the end of a cooking session while the cooker is still warm.
 If sticking still occurs, keep the lid cracked open between uses by placing a folded rag, a metal skewer, or a binder clip between the lid and middle cooking section.
 After a few days, the edges should dry enough that the parts will no longer stick together and the towel/skewer/clip can be removed.